 Dolce & Gabbana cancels China show amid 'racist' ad controversy

-Dolce & Gabbana was just hours away from welcoming guests to a huge fashion show in China.
-Now, amid accusations of racism, the event has been postponed, according to the luxury brand's official Weibo account.
+The controversy began with a series of promotional videos, released by the luxury brand on social media, that feature an Asian model struggling to eat Italian food with chopsticks.
+Screen captures appear to show a series of direct messages on Instagram in which Gabbana complains about criticisms of the videos.
+The Italian designer is then accused of making derogatory remarks directed toward China and Chinese people as he defends the ads.

-The fashion house has found itself embroiled in controversy over a series of videos released on social media.
-By the time the postponement was announced, a number of celebrity invitees had already said they would not be attending the show, which was due to take place in Shanghai Wednesday evening.
+Both Gabbana and the luxury brand have since posted messages saying that their Instagram accounts had been hacked.
+On his personal account, Gabbana pasted the words "not me" over images of the alleged comments.

-Three 40-second spots, aired on the Italian brand's Instagram, Facebook and Twitter profiles, as well as its Weibo account in China, show an Asian model struggling to eat Italian food with chopsticks.
-The videos were created to promote "The Great Show," which is billed by the fashion house as a "tribute to China."
+The videos in question first aired on D&G's Instagram, Facebook and Twitter profiles, as well as its Weibo account in China.
+The three 40-second spots were created to promote "The Great Show," which was billed by the fashion house as a "tribute to China."
+An earlier WeChat post shared by the company had said that there would be "a shining runway, modern style and glamorous superstars."

 The first "episode," published Sunday, features a model in a sequined red dress attempting to eat an entire pizza.
 She prods the pizza with chopsticks to the sound of stereotypical Chinese music, before a narrator offers seemingly patronizing advice such as "don't attempt to use the chopsticks as knives" and "just use your chopsticks like pliers."